Eastern yellowjacket: Worker queen conflict

 When queen cell construction begins in late August to early September, it is in the male's best interest to mate with a queen and produce a gyne.
 Similar wasp species illustrate workers that help their own kin or harm nonrelatives from growing as a gyne.
 Thus, reproductive competition occurs so that the genes of specific subfamilies can be passed on and survive.
 However, no evidence of reproductive competition exists within V. maculifrons colonies.
 Although a second male may occasionally attempt to grasp a queen immediately after copulation with another male, postcopulatory sperm competition is not common.
 In addition, reproductive skew among males is low.

 Life history and survivorship curves

 Towards the end of the seasonal cycle, the gynes mate with multiple males.
 Then, around November to December, the colony begins to senesce.
 At this point, the queens undergo diapause, which is a dormancy period to avoid the adverse environmental conditions of winter.
-During these months, only a few queens survive.
-Those that do typically exhibit larger overall body size, as well as a thin shape.
+Few queens survive winter to start a new colony in the spring.
+Queens that survive winter typically exhibit larger overall body size, as well as a thin shape.
 However, specific genotypes and previous mating does not affect queen survival during this period.
-Queen survival is very important because those that survive diapause are able initiate a new colony in the spring.